Mango curry is an aromatic Indian dish of tender chicken in spicy-sweet mango sauce. Make this chicken curry recipe for dinner tonight!

 - Greek yogurt- This is the base ingredient for the marinade.
 I use plain flavor Greek yogurt because I prefer its thicker consistency, but any type of plain flavored yogurt or non-dairy yogurt will work.

-- Garam masala seasoning- This spice blend can be found in the spice aisle of most grocery stores, or you can make your own garam masala seasoning.
+- Garam masala seasoning- This spice blend can be found in the spice aisle of most grocery stores, or you can make your own garam masala recipe.

-To see the process of making the dish from start to finish, watch the video located in the recipe card at the bottom of this post.
+To see the process of making the chicken curry recipe from start to finish, watch the video located in the recipe card at the bottom of this post.

 - Marinate the chicken.